johnfedoruk/bangular/aio/content/guide/bootstrapping.md

 ## The `imports` array

 The module's `imports` array appears exclusively in the `@NgModule` metadata object.
-It tells Angular about other NgModules that this particular module needs to function properly.
+It tells Bangular about other NgModules that this particular module needs to function properly.

 This list of modules are those that export components, directives, or pipes that the component templates in this module reference.
 In this case, the component is